Jamshedpur: Geography

 Jamshedpur is located at the confluence of the Kharkai and Subarnarekha Rivers.
-Subarnarekha is the principal river of Jamshedpur, which flows from west to south-eastern part of the territory.
+Subarnarekha is the principal river of Jamshedpur, which flows from the west to the south-eastern part of the territory.
 Many small rivers, especially the tributaries, join the Subarnarekha river in this area.
-The Kharkai flows from the south and joins the Subarnarekha river at a place called Domuhani.
-The two rivers are the major sources of drinking water and groundwater for the city.
-Several lakes of varying size are also located near the fringes of the city.
-The major of them being the Dimna lake located in between the Dalma range and the Sitarampur reservoir situated beside Kharkai river.
+The Kharkai flows from the south and joins the Subarnarekha River at a place called Domuhani.
+The two rivers are the city's major sources of drinking water and groundwater.
+Several lakes of varying sizes are also located near the city's fringes.
+The major of them being the Dimna Lake located in between the Dalma range and the Sitarampur reservoir situated beside the Kharkai River.
 It is also a major tourist spot in the region.
 Both of them also act as reservoirs for drinking water in the city.
-The city falls under deciduous type of forest region and the green cover is estimated to be around 33% of the total land area.
+The city falls under a deciduous type of forest region and the green cover is estimated to be around 33% of the total land area.
 The city falls under the Seismic Zone II region.
 Jamshedpur has many parks around it.
 Jubilee Park at Sakchi is the largest park in Jamshedpur.
 It was built by Jamshedji Tata, who was inspired by Vrindavanan Gardens of Mysore.

 Climate

+Jamshedpur has been ranked 13th best "National Clean Air City" (under Category 1 >10L Population cities) in India.